JpChii/JpChii.github.io/_posts/2021-05-29-Introduction-to-natural-language-processing-in-tensor-flow.md

 [Visulaization of word embeddings on tensorflow embedding projector](http://projector.tensorflow.org/?config=https://raw.githubusercontent.com/JpChii/ML-Projects/main/EmbeddingProjectorconfig.json)

-## Recurrent Neural Networks

-Recurrent Neural Network are powerful for modelling sequence data such as time series and natural language.

-### Natural Language data sources
-Audio, text are sources of Natural Language which are also called as sequence data.
-Let's see in brief about the neural network suited best for sequential data

-### Limitations of Feed Forward Networks
+## Limitations of Feed Forward Networks

 Feed forward network or perceptron, given an input produces an output.
 Here both input and output are static or of fixed shape.
 Let's consider a text sequence `I am learning Deep Learning`.
 All the words are splitted and fed into the neural network and we gt a output but we lose the information between the sequence since each word is treated as a seperate entity.

 To process sequence data, we need the information from past memory (i.e) while processing `am` we need the context of `learning`..
 This is not possible in traditional feed forward network.
 Toa achieve this we need recurrence, meaning both current input and previous state is required.
 Recurrent Neural Network does exactly this, it maintains an internal state of the previous timesteps by an internal `for loop`.

-### Recurrent Neural Networks
+## Recurrent Neural Networks

+Recurrent Neural Network are powerful for modelling sequence data such as time series and natural language.

 The basic defintion of RNN is ```RNN's have a internal `for loop` to iterate over timestamps of sequence data.
 The RNN's have an internal state that encodes information about the timestamps it has seen.```